What is Cloud Storage?

 In 2016, the Cloud is essential to everyday Internet use.
 Though most users don’t understand the mechanics of the Cloud, they’ve likely interacted with Cloud services without even realizing it — Cloud computing is involved in everything from media streaming to online business transactions.
+Of course, having access to Cloud storage and computing won’t do you much good without first having a strong Internet connection.
+Take a moment to find out if CenturyLink can offer you better prices on quality high-speed Internet or Internet home service bundles.
 Read on to learn more about Cloud storage and how you can use it to host data for your business.

 The Basics of Storing Data in the Cloud

 “The Cloud” is a nebulous term that often conjures images of a digital fog floating somewhere in the atmosphere.
 In actuality, the phrase refers to networks of storage servers hosted by various companies — it’s a physical infrastructure as much as it is an abstract idea.

 Cloud storage, then, simply refers to the use of that Cloud infrastructure to save and hold data — usually through a plan with a third-party provider.
 Chances are, you’re already more familiar with Cloud storage than you realize.
 Plenty of mundane activities, like posting a file on Google Drive, involve transferring files from your computer’s internal memory into a network of Cloud servers.